trailofbits/algo/README.md

     - Run the command `git clone https://github.com/trailofbits/algo.git` to create a directory named `algo` containing the Algo scripts.

-3. **Install Algo's core dependencies.** Algo requires that **Python 3** and at least one supporting package are installed on your system.
+3. **Install Algo's core dependencies.** Algo requires that **Python 3.6 or later** and at least one supporting package are installed on your system.

-    - **macOS:** Apple does not provide Python 3 with macOS.
-There are two ways to obtain it:
+    - **macOS:** Apple does not provide a suitable version of Python 3 with macOS.
+Here are two ways to obtain one:
         * Use the [Homebrew](https://brew.sh) package manager.
 After installing Homebrew install Python 3 by running `brew install python3`.

-        * Download and install the latest stable [Python 3 package](https://www.python.org/downloads/mac-osx/).
+        * Download and install the latest stable [Python 3.7 package](https://www.python.org/downloads/mac-osx/) (currently Python 3.8 will not work).
 Be sure to run the included *Install Certificates* command from Finder.

+        See [Deploy from macOS](docs/deploy-from-macos.md) for more detailed information on installing Python 3 on macOS.

         Once Python 3 is installed on your Mac, from Terminal run:

         ```bash
         python3 -m pip install --upgrade virtualenv
         ```